6 Tips for Following Business Etiquette in Mexico

 2. Formal business lunches

 In Mexico, formal business lunches play an instrumental role in conducting business.
-Lunches often take place mid-afternoon, at 2:30 pm, in a fine dining restaurant and can last for a few hours.
+Lunches often take place mid-afternoon, in a fine dining restaurant and can last for a few hours.
 Firstly, it is important that you establish with the client that you will be discussing business at this meeting.
 Choose a formal, trendy restaurant, as your choice may be scrutinized, and will be seen by your client as a sign that you are serious about doing business.

 Business lunches often take place on the second or third interaction with the client.
 Your first meeting should be held in your office.
+Be prepared to cover the bill and avoid ordering alcoholic beverages, unless the client does.

 Meeting decision-makers is vital to proper business etiquette in Mexico.
 Make sure to meet with the senior executives of the company, as they will ultimately be the ones making the call on whether or not partner with you.
 A high local regard for acknowledging rank in business also means that your senior executives must attend the meeting.